- Aircraft preparedness

 - What we do for guests with animal allergies

 WestJet cannot guarantee an environment free of animal allergens.
 Our promise is to accept service animals and small animals in kennels.
 In order to minimize risk for allergic guests, we limit the number of pets permitted on each flight; however we do not limit the number of service animals onboard.
-Our aircraft are public environments where it is not possible to eliminate animal dander and fur, as guests accompanied by a service animal will always be accepted, and other guests' clothing may also carry these allergens.
+Our aircraft are public environments where it is not possible to eliminate animal dander, as guests accompanied by a service animal are accepted to nearly every destination, and other guests' clothing may also carry these allergens.

 Guests who are seated beside an animal may notify a flight attendant or member of the flight crew of their allergy and request to be moved to another seat, if one is available.
 WestJet allows the following animals to travel in the cabin:

 - Service animals (accompanying guests with disabilities or impairments)

 With the exception of service and some emotional support animals, all animals are transported in enclosed kennels beneath the seats.
 Since the animals are in enclosed kennels, exposure to animal dander is minimized.
 When possible, WestJet will seat guests with service animals at the front of the aircraft, and guests with a pet in a kennel at the rear of the aircraft.
 However, guests are able to purchase seating and may select seating near the middle.

 Guests with a severe allergy to cats should notify WestJet of their restriction a minimum of 48 hours prior to travel and at all stages of their journey - including during the reservation process, at check-in, at the departure gate and upon boarding.
 In cases where notification is not provided 48 hours prior to travel, WestJet will make a best effort to accommodate as outlined below.